xamarin/xamarin-macios/docs/website/mtouch-errors.md

 This error occurs when enabling the interpreter on a simulator build.

-The interperter is only available for device builds as an complete or partial alternative to the ahead-of-time (AOT) compilation.
+The interpreter is only available for device builds as an complete or partial alternative to the ahead-of-time (AOT) compilation.
 In contrast simulator builds are using just-in-time compilation which negates most advantages of the interpreter.

 # MT1xxx: Project related error messages